MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     ```

     > [!TIP]
-    > If you're following along by updating the CoreBot sample code, you will notice that the using statement for `Microsoft.Bot.Builder.Integration.AspNet.Core` already exists in the CoreBot sample.
+    > If you're following along by updating the CoreBot sample code, you'll notice that the using statement for `Microsoft.Bot.Builder.Integration.AspNet.Core` already exists in the CoreBot sample.

 1. Include the following code in the `ConfigureServices()` method in `Startup.cs`.
 This will make telemetry services available to your bot via [dependency injection (DI)](/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2&preserve-view=true):